ClarkMcGrew/edep-sim/README.md

  * Recommended GEANT4 Datafiles: "-DGEANT4_INSTALL_DATA=ON"

+ * If the display is being built, ROOT needs to be compiled with the geometry library and opengl.

 These options are already turned on in most GEANT4 and ROOT installations.

-If you are compiling ROOT and GEANT4 by hand, following is a general sketch of how to install them (changed for your versions):
+If you are compiling ROOT and GEANT4 by hand, following is a general sketch of how to install them (change for your versions):

 ```bash
 tar xvzf root_v6.22.00.source.tar.gz